dimitri-nicolo/calico/security/http-methods.md

 #### HTTP match criteria: ingress traffic only

-{{site.prodname}} network policy supports restricting traffic based on HTTP methods and paths only for ingress traffic.
+Calico network policy supports restricting traffic based on HTTP methods and paths only for ingress traffic.

 ### Before you begin...